Serpenseth/TigerWallet/README.md

 # What is TigerWallet❓

-TigerWallet is a non-custodial wallet, built in Python
+TigerWallet is a non-custodial wallet, built in Python3

 ## Who is it for❓